 The Intending Organ Donors Visa is given to a person who is traveling to Canada with the purpose of donating an organ to a Canadian citizen or Permanent Resident.

 Facilitation Visas are given to Canadian citizens with dual nationalities who do not have a Canadian passport but have a passport of another nationality.
 The facilitation visa is stamped on the person’s other nationality visa due to extreme hardships of the person getting a Canadian passport.

-A student visa is given to those who have an admission from a Canadian university to complete their studies.
+A Canada student visa is given to those who have an admission from a Canadian university to complete their studies.
 If you are going to Canada to study for less than 6 months, then you can only get a general visa, but for more than 6 months of studies, you will need a Student Visa.

-Temporary Foreign Worker visas are given to those people who have a job offer in Canada and will work for up to 6 months.
+Canada temporary work visas are given to those people who have a job offer in Canada and will work for up to 6 months.
 To get this visa, the person must present a valid job offer letter from an employer and qualify for a temporary visa.

 This permit is for people who need to go to Canada for different purposes but are otherwise not admissible for a Temporary Resident Visa (TRV).
 This permit is issued only for the length of time that the person needs to be in Canada, for example 2 weeks for a workshop.

 The Canada Working Holiday Visa is given to young people from 30 countries, so they can work in Canada and travel.
 It is a random selection visa which means that applicants will submit their applications and wait to be randomly selected to apply for the work permit.

 Permanent Canada Visas

 The permanent Canada visas are visas which allow the holder to permanently settle in the country.
 These are otherwise known as immigrant visas and can be of different types, as follows.